pencil2d/pencil2d.github.io/_posts/2024-05-17-icon-redesign.md

 comments: false
 ---

 It's been a while since we last posted an update here, but we're back with some exciting news.
-We've been hard at work on Pencil2D and we'd like to take a moment to showcase one of the may new features that will be included in the next version of Pencil2D: a complete redesign of our icon set!
+We've been hard at work on Pencil2D and we'd like to take a moment to showcase one of the many new features that will be included in the next version of Pencil2D: a complete redesign of our icon set!

 | Old | New |
 | --- | --- |
 | [<img alt="Screenshot of Pencil2D with the old icon set" src="{{ "/images/icon-redesign-old.png" | relative_url }}">]({{ "/images/icon-redesign-old.png" | relative_url }}){:target="_blank"} | [<img alt="Screenshot of Pencil2D with the new icon set" src="{{ "/images/icon-redesign-new.png" | relative_url }}">]({{ "/images/icon-redesign-new.png" | relative_url }}){:target="_blank"} |

 The redesign process started with [Pull Request #1361](https://github.com/pencil2d/pencil/pull/1361){:target="_blank"} by [Fatih20](https://github.com/Fatih20){:target="_blank"} back in May 2020 and then was completed mostly by our core developer [MrStevns](https://github.com/MrStevns){:target="_blank"}.
-This was a long journey that required reworking all the icons in the interfaceto give a more coherent feel to the application.
+This was a long journey that required reworking all the icons in the interface to give a more coherent feel to the application.

 To see the new icons in action now, please [download the experimental nightly builds from our website]({{ "/download/nightly/" | relative_url }}).
 Aside from the icons, they also come with many other exciting improvements that will be part of the next version!